George Waterhouse (politician): New Zealand

 Waterhouse migrated to New Zealand in 1869 and on 13 May 1870 was appointed to the New Zealand Legislative Council.
 He was in the Fox Ministry from 30 October to 20 November 1871, and in October 1872 became premier without portfolio.
 He resigned in March 1873 finding that as a member of the upper house it was impossible to keep control of his ministry.
 He remained a Legislative Council member until his resignation on 30 June 1890.

 Retirement in England

-Waterhouse fell into ill-health and retired to England in 1889, and died at Torquay, Devonshire on 6 August 1906.
+Waterhouse fell into ill-health and retired to England in 1889, and died at Torquay, Devon on 6 August 1906.

 Waterhouse had his career both in Australia and New Zealand, but it was much hampered by the poor state of his health.
-He has the unusual distinction of having been the premier of two colonies.
-Despite this distinction, Waterhouse never received a knighthood or a peerage for his services in governing two colonies.
+He has the distinction of having been the premier of two colonies.
+Despite this, Waterhouse never received a knighthood or a peerage for his services in governing two colonies.